 I was born and raised in Athens, Greece and I have lived and worked in Germany, Estonia, and the USA.
-Currently, I serve as a Communications Co-Chair for the International Society of the Learning Sciences (ISLS), and I am an active member of the International Artificial Intelligence in Education Society (IAIED) where I serve as a publication chair for the AIED conference series and the Society for Learning Analytics Research (SoLAR).
+I am an active member of the International Society of the Learning Sciences (ISLS) and member of the Communications Commettee, the International Artificial Intelligence in Education Society (IAIED) and the Society for Learning Analytics Research (SoLAR).

 I believe that education is the answer to many questions, along with kindness and understanding.
 I also believe in working together to achieving common goals.
 My overarching goal is to empower humans to aim for their dreams and beyond of what is “possible” and to use my privilege and power to provide opportunities and support those around me – especially, youth from underrepresented groups and minorities.
 Everyone has a right to education.